jzaprzalka/kao/docs/README.md

 -----

-**_In development_**: This Application is currently in the development phase and the features described in this section.
+**_In development_**: This Application is currently in the development phase and the features described in this section are not yet working.

 -----